Join Us for Summer Conference 2025 in Park City!

 Location: Hyatt Place Park City, 4377 N Hwy 224, Park City, UT 84098

-2. Building Relationships with Sponsors – Melissa Clark, Valley Crossroads Chamber of Commerce
+2. Building Relationships with Sponsors – Melissa Clark, CEO/President, Valley Crossroads Chamber of Commerce

-3. Networking Events: What is working? – Kathleen Leavitt, Spanish Fork-Salem Chamber of Commerce
+3. Networking Events: What is working? – Kathleen Leavitt, President/CEO, Spanish Fork-Salem Area Chamber of Commerce

 1. Investment Strategies for Chambers – Brandon Patrick and Eric Pearson, B & P Retirement Solutions

-2. Membership and Retention – Scott House, Park City Chamber of Commerce and Visitors Bureau
+2. Membership and Retention Tips – Scott House, Sr. Director of Partner Services, Visit Park City

 Panelists: